datahub-project/datahub/metadata-ingestion/source_docs/metabase.md

 - Link to the chart in Metabase
 - Datasource and lineage

-Lineage information is only available for charts having a direct single source, i.e table or view.
-For now lineage information for charts sourcing their data from a native SQL query is not supported.

 The following properties for a chart are ingested in DataHub.

 | Name          | Description                                     |